DallanQ/race_for_the_galaxy/QA.md

 [do-you-draw-a-card-at-the-end-of-the-round](https://boardgamegeek.com/thread/696088/do-you-draw-a-card-at-the-end-of-the-round)

-> do you draw a card at the end of each round?
+> Do you draw a card at the end of each round?

 No you don’t draw a card at the end of each round.
 Cards are drawn through specific actions, like the Explore phase or special card effects during other phases.

 [production-phase-question](https://boardgamegeek.com/thread/599033/production-phase-question)

-> do grey worlds produce goods?
+> Do grey worlds produce goods?

 No they don't, gray worlds do not produce goods.
 Gray worlds are typically "windfall" worlds, meaning they may start with a good when they are initially settled, but they cannot produce new goods during the Produce phase.
 Only colored worlds (blue, brown, green, and yellow) can produce goods.